DataDog/go-profiler-notes/block.md

 Alternatively you can use [github.com/pkg/profile](https://pkg.go.dev/github.com/pkg/profile) for convenience, or [net/http/pprof](net/http/pprof) to expose profiling via http, or use a [continious profiler](https://www.datadoghq.com/product/code-profiling/) to collect the data automatically in production.

-Last but not least you can use the [`runtime.BlockProfile`](https://golang.org/pkg/runtime/#BlockProfile) API to get programmatically get the same information.
+Last but not least you can use the [`runtime.BlockProfile`](https://golang.org/pkg/runtime/#BlockProfile) API to get the same information in a structured format.

 ## Overhead